MTES-MCT/monitorfish/datascience/docs/source/alerts.rst

 *Map showing a vessel's VMS track which presents signs of illegal trawling in the 3 nautical miles coastal strip*

 Alerts are then humanly checked and validated / invalidated.
-Validated alerts become *reportings* which are stored in the Monitorfish database and add the vessel's history.
+Validated alerts become *reportings* which are stored in the Monitorfish database and added to the vessel's history.

 Alerts make use of the fishing detection algorithm of the :doc:`enrich position flow <flows/enrich-positions>`.